Manipulations Swarm Control

 8. After 48 hours, check that a nuc/hive that has moved away has enough bees.

 9. If there are loads of QC at the outset, and you want to use some to perform splits, use a fat open or closed queen cell (depending on whom you talk to).
 The rationale for using an open cell is to ensure that you don’t choose a QC that is empty or dead, and it enables one to predict when the queen will emerge.
 If you use open cells, consider whether there are enough bees and pollen to provide the QC with sufficient nutrition.
-It may be wise to reduce the number of cells.
+It may be wise to reduce the number of cells and open brood.

 10. Manipulations require attention to detail.
 If a manipulation requires reducing QC to one, and you don’t, all your hard work will be undone.